-- All students must take part in the culminating course evaluations.
-Leaving early for a family vacation or summer job will not be considered a legitimate excuse for missing these evaluations. - Should a student be too sick to complete an end-of-course evaluation, the student must provide documentation of the illness.
-A Medical Note must be completed and signed by a physician, verifying that the student was too ill to participate in the evaluation for a specified medical reason.
-The note must be submitted to the office within two school days of the missed evaluation.
+Should a student be too sick to complete a final exam, the student must provide documentation of the illness.
+A Medical Note must be completed and signed by a physician, verifying that the student was too ill to participate in the exam on the specific exam date.
+The note must be submitted to the office within two school days of the missed exam.
+Students should discuss individual situations with the subject teacher and the appropriate Vice-Principal.

-- Until this documentation is provided, the student will receive '0' for the missed end-of-course evaluation and the '0' will be included in the calculation of the final grade. - When the documentation is submitted as outlined above, the Vice-Principal will make every effort for the student to write an alternative final end of course evaluation.
+Until this documentation is provided, the student will receive '0' for the missed end-of-course evaluation and the '0' will be included in the calculation of the final grade.

+When the documentation is submitted, the Vice-Principal will make every effort for the student to write an alternative final end of course evaluation.
 When time and/or circumstances prevent the scheduling of an alternative evaluation, then the teacher, in consultation with the CL/ACL and the Administration, will determine an appropriate final mark for the student, based upon the term work completed by the student prior to the missed final evaluation.